PramodVemulapalli/reactnative-expo-uikitten-firebase-auth/README.md

-# A React Native Authentication boilerplate to get you started on your consumer
+# A React Native Authentication boilerplate to get you started on your consumer app.
 A shell consumer app with Facebook Auth and Email/Pwd auth using react native, expo, uikitten, and firebase.

 ### Live Demo on Expo